How to feel better about your body - Bish

 So sometimes, you might want to make changes to your body to help you feel better about it.
 It could be something like in Queer Eye, like: getting a great haircut, learning some grooming ideas, buying some nice fitting clothes.

-It could be something with medical advice, for example: making changes to your hormones; surgery (like chest reduction or enlargement); or making big changes your body shape through altering your calorie intake (either more or less).
+It could be something with medical advice, for example: making changes to your hormones; surgery (like chest reduction or enlargement); or making big changes your body shape through altering your calorie intake (either more or less, but again only with good, qualified, medical advice).

 So think of being on a spectrum of ‘no change accept myself’ ———- ‘make big changes to help accept myself’.
 Remember also that even if you don’t want to make changes our bodies are in a constant state of change anyway.